 So you finally got into the pool to swim some laps, only to realize that swimming back and forth can get a bit repetitive and boring.
 Use this guide to create a personalized workout that can help give your swimming workout more structure and make it more motivating!

-- Warm-Up.
-Choose 1 of the following items for a warm-up.
-Get your cardio up and prepare you for the speed and strengthening section.
+- Warm-Up: Choose 1 of these to get your heart pumping and prepare yourself for the speed and strength section.

 - 100 Freestyle

 - 2 x 50 Freestyle / 2 x 50 Backcrawl

 - Speed & Strength: Choose 2-3 of the following to work on your speed and strength.
 This will improve how fast you can go and strengthen your stroke.